With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreWestern Montana Mental Health Center Dakota Place is a mental health treatment center in Missoula, Montana, located at 1273 Dakota Street, part of the 59801 zip code.
 Western Montana Mental Health Center Dakota Place provides residential treatment.
-Western Montana Mental Health Center Dakota Place also offers individual psychotherapy, psychotropic medication and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Western Montana Mental Health Center Dakota Place also offers psychotropic medication, individual psychotherapy and activity therapy to seniors 65 or older, adults and young adults.
 Western Montana Mental Health Center Dakota Place supports people with serious mental illness.
 Western Montana Mental Health Center Dakota Place also provides psychosocial rehabilitation services and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.